sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 behind the control column.
 You gain an expertise die on saving throws made while piloting a flying vehicle.

 ***Adventures and Advancement*.** You may be flying for voidrunners now, but whatever organization you flew for before may want you for a special job, or they might go after you for wrecking their ship with your hot-rodding.
 An accomplished pilot is useful for any number of endeavors and you may find your services are desperately needed.
-Your pilotís credentials may even be able to get you jobs that can take you and your allies
+Your pilot√≠s credentials may even be able to get you jobs that can take you and your allies

 off-world.